trinib/Linux-Bash-Commands/README.md

 tmux attach -t 0 # Reattach to a session

-screen           # Start a new session (CTRL-a + d to detach) screen -ls       # List all sessions screen -R 31166  # Reattach to a session
+screen           # Start a new session (CTRL-a + d to detach) screen -S foo    # Start a new named session screen -ls       # List all sessions screen -R 31166  # Reattach to a session